yemikifouly/Roadmap/learning_team/README.md

 * Organize and schedule all Learning Team events (bootcamp kick-off events, AMAs, guest speakers..)
 * Contact and confirm attendance of guests and/or attendees to events.
-* Stay up-to-date with the activities and plans of each LT team and provide them, if necessary, with means to successfully complete them.
+* Stay up-to-date with the activities and plans of each LT subteam and provide them, if necessary, with means to successfully complete them.
 * Oversee new members recruiting efforts.
 * Compose the announcements of LT activities or updates.
-Collaborate with the OM Writing Team and Social Media Team to have them published.
+Collaborate with the OM Writing and Social Media teams to have them published.
 * Organize all the resources of the LT and manage the platforms where such resources are stored.

 ### 2. Engagement Team